Cary High School: Rivalries

 Cary's historic rival was Garner High School—The New and Observer noted it "was as intense a rivalry as there was".
 As the community grew and part of the school's students were sent to the new Apex High School, this became the biggest rival.

 Sports teams

-Cary is a member of the North Carolina High School Athletic Association (NCHSAA).
+Cary is a member of the North Carolina High School Athletic Association (NCHSAA) and are currently classified as a 7A school.
+The school is a part of the Triangle Six 6A/7A Conference.

 The school has the following co-ed sports teams: cheerleading, junior varsity cheerleading, cross country, indoor track, track, and swim and dive.
 Sports teams for women include varsity basketball, junior varsity basketball, golf, gymnastics, lacrosse, junior varsity lacrosse, varsity soccer, junior varsity soccer, varsity softball, junior varsity softball, stunt, tennis, varsity volleyball, and junior varsity volleyball.

 Men's sports teams include varsity baseball, junior varsity baseball, basketball, junior varsity basketball, varsity football, junior varsity football, golf, lacrosse, junior varsity lacrosse, varsity soccer, junior varsity soccer, tennis, and wrestling.